Estuary

 MongoDB and MySQL are the two most competitive Database Management Systems (DBMS) used for web and mobile applications.
 Even if both databases have similar usage, they differ in various aspects.
 MySQL is a table-structured system, whereas MongoDB is a NoSQL document-based system.
 This article will help you make a detailed comparison between MySQL vs. MongoDB, so you can make the right choice.

-MySQL CDC, or Change Data Capture, is a crucial aspect to consider when evaluating MySQL for your project.
+MySQL CDC is a crucial aspect to consider when evaluating MySQL for your project.
 For a comprehensive understanding of MySQL CDC and how it impacts data management and synchronization, explore our dedicated guide on the topic linked above.

 What is MongoDB?